 As the share of exports to total sales made by your Company is considerable, same is partly hedge through natural hedging via raw material imports.
 Further management exercise close monitoring of currency fluctuations.

-During the current year and previous year, the Company has not entered into any forward exchange contract, being derivative instrument to mitigate foreign currency risk.
+During the previous year ended 31 March 2022 the Company has not entered into any forward exchange contract.